robvdw/Decision-Support-Systems-In-Allied-Healthcare/README.md

 - Data science is about solving problems [human-in-the-loop], not models or algorithms.

-- All validation of data, hypotheses and performance should be tracked, reviewed.
+- All validation of data, hypotheses and performance should be tracked and properly peer-reviewed.

 - A product needs a definition-of-done to evaluate its quality.